aaronshaf/dynamodb-admin/README.md

 ```

 Options:
- - --open / -o - opens server URL in a default browser on start
+ - `--open` / `-o` - opens server URL in a default browser on start
- - --port PORT / -p PORT -  Port to run on (default: 8001)
+ - `--port PORT` / `-p PORT` -  Port to run on (default: 8001)
- - --host HOST / -h HOST -  Host to run on (default: localhost)
+ - `--host HOST` / `-h HOST` -  Host to run on (default: localhost)
+ - `--dynamo-endpoint` - DynamoDB endpoint to connect to.
+ - `--skip-default-credentials` - Skip setting default credentials and region.
+By default the accessKeyId/secretAccessKey are set to "key" and "secret" and the region is set to "us-east-1".
+If you specify this argument then you need to ensure that credentials are provided some other way.
+See https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html for more details on how default credentials provider works.

-You can specify host & port to run on by setting environment variables `HOST` and `PORT` respectively.
+You can specify `host` & `port` to run on by setting environment variables `HOST` and `PORT` respectively.
 This will override value specified on the command line.
-This is legacy way to specify the HOST & PORT.
+This is legacy way to specify the `HOST` & `PORT`.

-If you use a local dynamodb that cares about credentials, you can configure them by using the following environment variables `AWS_REGION` `AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY`
+If you use a local dynamodb that cares about credentials, you can configure them by using the following environment variables `AWS_REGION` `AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY` or specify the `--skip-default-credentials` argument and rely on default aws-sdk credentials resolving behavior.

 For example with the `amazon/dynamodb-local` docker image you can launch `dynamodb-admin` with: